Written by Angel Campa, Founder

 Weaknesses

-• Extraction only -- no transaction management, critical date alerts, or built-in ASC 842 accounting engine; though structured JSON exports supply all ASC 842 data points for any downstream system
+• Extraction only -- no transaction management, critical date alerts, or built-in ASC 842 accounting engine; though structured exports supply ASC 842 data points for downstream review

 • No built-in stakeholder collaboration workspace